 Among the 7-member University Credit Transfer Consortium, we can grant specific course credit for more than 20 of the most popular and highly subscribed first year foundational courses.
 As a Consortium member, we are committed to ensuring that all courses within our degrees meet the standards of high quality and that our foundational courses adequately prepare for more focused learning in higher years.
 Completing any of these foundational courses at any Consortium member university will satisfy the program prerequisite requirement that the corresponding U of T course would satisfy, subject to meeting grade requirements.

-If you've completed any first year, arts and science degree course at with a minimum grade of 60%, you are guaranteed general, first year credit upon admission to UTSC.
+If you've completed any first-year, arts and science degree course at with a minimum grade of 60%, you are guaranteed general, first year credit upon admission to U of T Scarborough.
 To learn more about course equivalencies for popular and high enrolment courses for individual universities, please use the links below.